leav-solutions/leav-engine/CODING_GUIDELINES.md

 - Prefer long names over short but hard to read or understand names.
 Too much abbreviation might actually make reading more difficult.
 Rule of thumbs: if you cannot pronounce it out loud, it's probably not a good name.
 - Types names must use PascalCase
 - All types interfaces must start with a `I` (enforced by eslint).
+- Enum names must be uppercase
-- Private functions are prefixed by a _
+- Internal (= not exported) functions are prefixed by a _

 ## Tests
 - Test Driven Development is encouraged.